Did you know that the gadget you read this article from was, most likely, shipped to your location using a semi-trailer?

 Van trailers are a common type of semi-trailer because they transport all types of products that require protection from external elements.

 The dry van trailers have a rectangular box with wheels that are attached to a semi-truck.
-That trailer box creates obstacles when backing up.
-See trailer backing up tips.
+That trailer box creates obstacles protecting the freight from rocks, winds, rains, etc.

 Another popular box type trailer is the refrigerated trailer.